Highway systems by country: China, People's Republic of

 Some highways are numbered with a leading zero (e.g. G030).

 The term freeway during the 1990s was used on a few expressways (such as the Jingshi Freeway).
 The term freeway has since been replaced with expressway on all signs in China.
 The Chinese name for expressways is 高速公路; in pinyin, it is gāosù gōnglù, which literally means 'high-speed public road'.

 Signs on the National Highways (G-prefix) are green, while those on the lower-grade highways and urban expressways (A-prefix) are blue.

 Hong Kong

 In Hong Kong, the type of high speed roads is referred to as expressway, but some are referred to as highways or roads ('Yuen Long Highway', 'Tolo Highway', 'Tsuen Wan Road', 'Tuen Mun Road', etc.).
 Others are named corridors and bypasses.

-Colombia

-In Colombia, highways are managed by the Colombian Ministry of Transport through the National Institute of Roads.
-Colombia's road infrastructure is still very underdeveloped with most of the highways presenting a two-lane road for outbound and inbound traffic.
-Some exceptions are the Autopista Norte, linking Bogota and the towns of Tunja and Sogamoso and the Highways of the Valle del Cauca, an infrastructure improvement project started about a decade ago which has not yet been entirely finished.
-Several dual-carriage ways also link cities like Medellin, Pereira, Manizales and Armenia.